Co-written: by Shannon Osztonits

 Looking for the perfect spot to settle back on and look upon the glorious view?
 Make your way to Pa Deo Die cliffs to enjoy the untouched beauty of Khao Yai National Park.
 Do be extremely careful not to venture too close to the edge for a selfie though!

-And of course, look out for wild elephants, bears, gibbons and over 300 species of bird too!
+And of course, look out for wild elephants, bears, gibbons and over 300 species of birds too!

-8. The Tuscan village for pretty pictures and quirky shopping – Palio Village
+28. The Tuscan village for pretty pictures and quirky shopping – Palio Village (Now closed)

 This small shopping village, set amongst the rolling hills of the Thai countryside, is another bite-sized Italian paradise.